molszowy/ITL_Mismatch_Detector/README.md

 * Connects to the AXL(Administrative XML) API in order to fetch configured phones and their names(listPhone operation)
 * Connects to the RIS(Real-Time Information Service) API in order to fetch IP addresses of registered devices
+* Asks to ENABLE the web interface on all phones, reset and wait for them to register back(manual step)
+* Checks connectivity(web interface) to all registered phones
+* If the web interface is NOT ENABLED after the configuration change, it's a potential ITL mismatch - the phone does not follow the configuration change.
-* Asks to enable the web interface on all phones(manual step)
+* Asks to DISABLE the web interface on all phones, reset and wait for them to register back(manual step)
 * Checks connectivity to all registered phones
-* If the phone did not enable web interface after the configuration change, it's potentially locked(ITL mismatch) - the phone does not follow the configuration change.
+* If the web interface is NOT DISABLED after the configuration change, it's a potential ITL mismatch - the phone does not follow the configuration change.

 ### Installation